 Happy Holidays Snowman

-Tape the 2 pieces of the patterns together to make one pattern piece.
+Tape the 2 pieces of the templates together to make one template piece.

 Cut the snowman and his Happy Holiday blocks out of wood - 1/2" wood if possible for the blocks.